The Grand Explorer - Fitness

 Day 12: Scenic helicopter into Mount Aspiring National Park, hike and wilderness jet boat

 Today we are heading out on an adventure you will remember forever into a remote backcountry spot with out-of-this-world scenery.
 The day begins with a scenic helicopter ride into the Siberia Valley to a stunning lunch spot before we start our wild country hike.
 We'll be walking on a clearly marked trail through open tussock land and ancient rainforest over undulating terrain.
-The walk is around 7kms long (4.3 miles) and will take up to 3 hours - we'll take our time to enjoy the scenery arriving at the rendezvous point in time to be picked up by our trusty jet boat driver for an exhilarating end to a wonderful day.
+The walk is around 7kms long (4.3 miles) and will take between 3-4 hours - we'll take our time to enjoy the scenery arriving at the rendezvous point in time to be picked up by our trusty jet boat driver for an exhilarating end to a wonderful day.

 Day 13: Mou Waho Island